brookefzy/pitaya/BabyAI-CV/README.md

-# Simple OpenCV usage and Video analysis
+# OpenCV, Computer Vision, and Deep learning in image/video analytics
 # Background
 Images and videos have become one of the key sources of big data analysis in urban science